 - 1.1.1 Conservation areas are defined in planning law as 'areas of special architectural or historic interest, the character or appearance of which it is desirable to preserve or enhance' (Planning (Listed Buildings and Conservation Areas) Act 1990).
 Local planning authorities have a responsibility to consider the quality and interest of an area as a whole, rather than individual buildings within it.
-Conservation areas can bring many benefits, including giving greater controls over demolition, minor development and tree felling. - 1.1.2 We are fortunate in Eden in having an outstanding natural and cultural landscape that we want to conserve and celebrate.
+Conservation areas can bring many benefits, including giving greater controls over demolition, minor development and tree felling. - 1.1.2 Conservation area designation introduces controls over the way owners can alter or develop their properties.
+These include: - The requirement for development proposals to preserve and/or enhance the area's character and appearance, as set out in legislation as well as national and local policies - Control over the demolition of unlisted buildings - Control over works to trees - Fewer types of advertisements which can be displayed with deemed consent - Restriction on the types of development which can be carried out without the need for planning permission (permitted development rights) - 1.1.3 We are fortunate in Eden in having an outstanding natural and cultural landscape that we want to conserve and celebrate.
 There are currently 19 conservation areas in Eden outside of the Lake District National Park and Yorkshire Dales National Park.
-They form an important part of Eden District Council's approach to protecting and enhancing areas of particular historical and/or architectural importance. - 1.1.3 Appleby was first declared a conservation area on the 16th November 1969 and the boundary was revised on 16th April 1981 (see figure 2) but never had a Character appraisal or management plan.
-This new character appraisal and management plan includes a description and assessment of the historical, architectural and townscape qualities of Appleby conservation area along with planning policies relating to the conservation of the historic environment. - 1.1.4 This conservation area appraisal and management plan document will be adopted to serve the following key purposes: - Understand the significance of the conservation area; - Encourage the conservation, repair, reuse and management of the area's historic features: - Stimulate local interest in the protection and development of the conservation area; - Inform decision making in relation to policies within the Eden Local Plan 2014-2032 - Inform the review of Eden Local Plan; and
+They form an important part of Eden District Council's approach to protecting and enhancing areas of particular historical and/or architectural importance. - 1.1.4 Appleby was first declared a conservation area on the 16th November 1969 and the boundary was revised on 16th April 1981 (see figure 1) but never had a Character appraisal or management plan.
+This new character appraisal and management plan includes a description and assessment of the historical, architectural and townscape qualities of Appleby conservation area along with planning policies relating to the conservation of the historic environment.

-Address the challenges facing the 'at risk' area and achieve the removal of the area from Historic England's Heritage at Risk Register.
+- 1.1.5 This conservation area appraisal and management plan document will be adopted to serve the following key purposes: - Understand the significance of the conservation area; - Encourage the conservation, repair, reuse and management of the area's historic features; - Stimulate local interest in the protection and development of the conservation area; - Inform decision making in relation to policies within the Eden Local Plan 2014-2032 - Inform the review of Eden Local Plan; and - Address the challenges facing the 'at risk' area and achieve the removal of the area from Historic England's Heritage at Risk Register.